 If you are still using an old-school manual thermostat and can’t afford a smart version, programmable thermostats are still a great option that can save hundreds of dollars per year, albeit without some of the more dynamic features of their smart cousins.

-Your local One Hour Air Conditioning and Heating® technician can tell you more about smart and programmable thermostats, explain the various options and help you decide if one is right for you.
+Your local One Hour Air Conditioning & Heating North NJ® technician can tell you more about smart and programmable thermostats, explain the various options and help you decide if one is right for you.